emmett-framework/emmett/docs/dal/relations.md

 This assertion has some consequences on the validation and on the deletion policies, in fact weppy will:

 - set the `notnull`  option of `doctor` field of `Patient` and add a `{'presence': True}` validation policy on it, ensuring that this attribute is present and points to an existing record in doctors table
-- use a `cascade` rule on the relations, so when a doctor is deleted, also its patient follow the same destiny
+- use a `cascade` rule on the relations, so when a doctor is deleted, also its patient follows the same destiny

 > **Note:**
 > When using the `belongs_to` helper, ensure the model you're referencing to is defined **before** the one where you using the helper.